 SUBJECTS AND METHODS

-Thymoquinone was obtained from Sigma AldrichUSA.TheTQ was preparedTQ was prepare into the form oof d nanoparticles PeGylatedusingPEG.
-Inthis study, the TQ was quantified using spechtrofotometer UV-Vis.
+Thymoquinone was obtained from Sigma Aldrich,USA.TheTQ was prepared into the form of d nanoparticles PeGylatedusingPEG.
+Inthis study, the TQ was quantified using UV-Visspechtrofotometer.

 Standard Solution preparation

 A stock solution of 100 ppm of Thymoquinone concentration was made by weighing 10 mg of Thymoquinone and dissolving it in 100 mL of phosphate buffer pH 7.4 in a 10 mL volumetric flask then shaken until homogeneous.
 The solution is used to determine the maximum wavelength of TQ.
 The λmax was observed with a spectrofotometer UV-VIS at 200 – 400 nm.